SETI/rms-filecache/docs/introduction.rst

 The :meth:`FileCache.modification_time` method is used to get the modification time of a file.
 It takes a URL as an argument and returns the modification time of the file *on the remote source* as a UNIX timestamp.
-The local cache version is ignored.
+The local cache version of the file is ignored.

 .. code-block:: python